-I have, in previous posts, raised the importance of defining the industry and to understanding what the company offers to its customers, i.e., which right to existence the company has.
+I have, in previous posts, raised the importance of defining the industry and to understand what the company offers to its customers, i.e., which right to existence the company has.
 Once you know your industry, what to offer, and who your customers are, you then need to decide the price of the product.

 A while ago I got the question from some young entrepreneurs asking how to price their products.
 There are, of course, many different more or less complex pricing and business models.
 However, I decided to share three very basic methods, and I believe these might also be of interest to some of you who read my blog.
-The basis for three models are:
+The basis for the three models are:

 - Market pricing

 This is a very basic model to determine the price of a product (tangible or service); it has its starting point in the cost to produce, or purchase, the product.
 You get the price to the customer simply by adding the gross profit the business needs.
 This model is called “cost-plus” and is still very commonly used.
 The formula to determine the price is:

 Product Cost + Margin = Price

 Example: If the product cost (produced or purchased) is €60 and the margin needed is €40, the price to the customer will then add up to €100.
 Hence, our gross profit is €40, corresponding to a gross margin of 40%.